RobHolme/vscode-hl7tools/README.md

 * display fields from a single segment in a list.
 * split a HL7 batch file into a seperate file per message.
 * extract all similar from the file to a new document.
-* if segments are not delimited correctly (i.e. no line break), segments will be identified and line breaks added.
+* correct messages that are missing a line break delimeter between segments

 > Note: The extension is automatically activated for files with a .hl7 file extension.
-If viewing files without a .hl7 file extension you will need to manually specify that the file is a HL7 file.
+If viewing files without a .hl7 file extension, you will need to manually specify that the file is a HL7 file.
 Click on the current language (e.g. 'PlainText') in the right hand side of the status bar, and enter 'hl7' as the language.
 It is recommended to rename files to use a .hl7 extension for ease of use.

 ## Features
 ### Syntax highlighting
-* Segment, field, component, sub component and repeat separators are highlighted.
+* Segment, field, component, sub component and repeat separators, and segment names are colourised.

 ![Syntax highlighting](https://github.com/RobHolme/vscode-hl7tools/raw/master/images/syntax.jpg)

-> Note: The default dark and light themes don't highlight the field separators, I've found the Monkai & Solarize themes work well.
+> Note: The default Visual Studio Code dark and light themes don't highlight the field separators, I've found the Monkai & Solarize themes work well.

 ### Field descriptions
 When the mouse is hovered over a field, the field name and location is displayed in a pop-up tooltip.
 If the file has a .hl7 extension this will be applied when the file loads, other wise it will need to be manually activated via: